Kasich vetoes gun bill, bars gender identity discrimination

 Kasich defended his record as pro-Second Amendment, noting that he's signed or allowed to become law nine bills protecting gun rights.

 The bill he rejected did strengthen penalties against illegal "strawman" gun purchases, among recommendations of Kasich's bipartisan gun policy committee, and it allowed off-duty police officers to carry concealed handguns.
-But it also reversed the burden of proof in criminal self-defense cases from the defendant to the prosecutor, a so-called "stand-your-ground" provision that Kasich opposed.
+But it also reversed the burden of proof in criminal self-defense cases from the defendant to the prosecutor.

 Kasich cited the latter among other reasons for his veto, along with limits the bill sets on cities and counties wanting to pass local gun restrictions.